 Leggings are one of the most disputed items of clothing for older women.
-Some of us over 50 swear by their leggings, while others are appalled by the fact that older women still wear leggings.
+Some of us over 50 swear by our leggings, while others are appalled by the fact that older women still wear leggings.
 I say, to each her own.

 There is no right or wrong answer to wearing leggings after 50.
 I think that if you feel comfortable wearing leggings, then by all means wear them.